bitcoincashorg/spec/reenable-op-codes.md

 ### OP_MOD

 Returns the remainder after dividing a by b.
+The output will be represented using the least number of bytes required.

 	a b OP_MOD → out